(I originally intended this for startup founders, who are often

 Could a hater be cured if they achieved something impressive?
 My

-guess is that it's a moot point, because they
+guess is that's a moot point, because they

 never will.
 I've been